ubuntu-mate/ubuntu-mate.org/pages/about-requirements.md

 [armhf (Recommended)]: /download/armhf/
 [arm64 (Experimental)]: /download/arm64/

+The micro-SD card needs to be a minimum of 5 GB.

 Raspberry Pi 4 is not currently supported at the moment, but is planned for a future version.

 ### Hardware Ports